Center for Immersive Media

 The CIM at University of the Arts is a place where students and faculty can explore the opportunities and implications of what it means for ourselves to be immersed in data, simulations, stories, performances and digital communities.

-Set to open in 2019, the 5,600-square-foot facility will be dedicated to exploring the fields of virtual and mixed reality, performance motion-capture and human-computer interaction, through collaboration across the disciplines of the visual and performing arts.
+The newly opened 5,600-square-foot facility is dedicated to exploring the fields of virtual and mixed reality, performance motion-capture and human-computer interaction, through collaboration across the disciplines of the visual and performing arts.

 Faculty grants in support of research & innovation in emerging and immersive media